Medusa (1973 film)

-Medusa is a 1973 American mystery drama film starring and produced by George Hamilton directed by Gordon Hessler.
+Medusa is a 1973 British-Greek mystery drama film starring and produced by George Hamilton directed by Gordon Hessler.
 It was co written by Christopher Wicking, the last of five collaborations he had with Hessler.
 It was Hamilton's second film as producer (the first being Evel Knievel) and was shot in Greece.

 Plot

 A stewardess is murdered by a masked man in Greece.
 The leading suspects are an American playboy and a gangster.